cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         (currentTimestamp() > timeout.timeoutTimestamp && timeout.timeoutTimestamp != 0)
     )

-    // if OPEN, then initialize handshake with upgradeFields
-    // otherwise, assert that the upgrade fields are the same for crossing-hellos case if currentChannel.state == OPEN {
     // if the counterparty sequence is greater than the current sequence, we fast forward to the counterparty sequence
     // so that both channel ends are using the same sequence for the current upgrade
     // initUpgradeChannelHandshake will increment the sequence so after that call
-        // both sides will have the same upgradeSequence if counterpartyUpgradeSequence > currentChannel.upgradeSequence {
+    // both sides will have the same upgradeSequence abortTransactionUnless(counterpartyUpgradeSequence > currentChannel.upgradeSequence)
-            currentChannel.upgradeSequence = counterpartyUpgradeSequence - 1
-        }

-        initUpgradeChannelHandshake(portIdentifier, channelIdentifier, upgradeFields, counterpartyUpgrade.timeout)
-    } else if currentChannel.state == INITUPGRADE {
-        existingUpgrade = publicStore.get(channelUpgradePath)
+    upgrade = publicStore.get(channelUpgradePath)
-        abortTransactionUnless(existingUpgrade.fields == upgradeFields)
+    abortTransactionUnless(upgrade.fields == counterpartyUpgrade.fields)
-    }

     // get counterpartyHops for given connection
     connection = getConnection(currentChannel.connectionIdentifier)